pakkinlau/pakkinlau/README.md

 - [yahoo-finance-scraper](https://github.com/pakkinlau/yahoo-finance-scraper): This python package use the API from yfin package, and collect data from yahoo finance website.
 Checkout the snapshots in readme.md in this repository for more details.

 - [My tradingview profile](https://www.tradingview.com/u/BillionaireLau/#published-scripts): Check out my contributions to the library of traders community, which garnered over 2000 stars on TradingView.
+- [package_to_text](https://gist.github.com/pakkinlau/8ed27b4a90fc95b951971f8bfc365b03): generates a two-part text output:  1.
+ASCII Tree: A visual, indented directory structure.
+2. File Contents: A flat listing of each file’s text.
+The final result is automatically copied to your clipboard, making it convenient to share or paste into large language models (like ChatGPT).
+It also includes a rough token count estimate for LLM usage.

 ### Status: Development stage 🌱